 The Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended, which provides that companies may not deduct compensation of more than \$1,000,000 that is paid to certain individuals.
 We believe that compensation paid under our incentive plans is generally fully deductible for federal income tax purposes.
 However, in certain situations, the Committee may approve compensation that will not meet these requirements to ensure competitive levels of total compensation for its executive officers.
-For 2010, 2011 and 2012, we believe that all compensation paid to the NEOs is deductible for federal income tax purposes, except for deferred supplemental compensation contributions that may not be deducted until distributed in accordance with Internal Revenue Service regulations.
+For 2012, 2013, and 2014 we believe that all compensation paid to the NEOs is deductible for federal income tax purposes, except for DSC contributions that may not be deducted until distributed in accordance with Internal Revenue Service regulations.